The important bit!

 About the Group

 We welcome players of all abilities, from complete beginners to experienced players.
-Meetings take place twice-monthly in the Harbour Room at Townsend House, on the 2nd and 4th Friday afternoons, and last about 2 hours.
 There is a small charge at each session, normally between £2 and £3, purely to cover the cost of room hire.
 The Group has 3 Mah Jong sets, but some members also own their own sets, and may bring them along if the size of the group increases.
-Anyone interested in joining us should contact the Convenor, and arrange to come along to a trial session.
+Anyone interested in joining us should contact Pam, the Convenor, and arrange to come along to a trial session.

 About the game